Munich Re: History

 During the Nazi dictatorship Munich Re benefited from anti-Semitic persecution.
-Jewish customers had to cancel their life insurances prematurely leading to huge profits for the insurance companies.
+Jewish customers had to cancel their life insurance policies prematurely leading to huge profits for the insurance companies.
 At the same time Munich Re could acquire several properties owned by Jews at prices below the market rate.
 Starting from 1940 the company was involved in Allianz' insurance business with the SS: Munich Re served as reinsurance company for contracts insuring the barracks and operations in the concentration and extermination camps Auschwitz, Buchenwald, Dachau, Neuengamme, Ravensbrück, Sachsenhausen and Stutthof.
 Supervisory board member Kurt Schmitt joined the NSDAP and SS in 1933 and took the position as Reich Economy Minister for one year.
 In 1938 he became Director General of Munich Re and stayed in this position until the American military authorities relieved him of all offices at the end of the war.

 In February 2010, U.S. investor Warren Buffett became Munich Re's largest single shareholder.
 As of December 2015, he reduced his holdings to less than 3 percent.

-In 2018, the company's shareholders' equity amounted to €26.5 billion.
-The group's premium income for the year (gross premiums written) was €49.1 billion, with its consolidated result amounting to €2,275 million.
+In 2025, the company's shareholders' equity amounted to €32.75 billion.
+The group's premium income for the year (gross premiums written) was €60.4 billion, with its consolidated result amounting to €6.12 million.